vborincenturion/feeds/README.md

 Locate and change the "rpg_user.py" of your RapidPeptideGenerator tool for the one in the db folder of this github.

 Finally, use the script "download_db.py" to download all the databases to run the feeds tool.
+- Make sure to have the ".py" file usage for all users: chmod 777 download_db.py | chmod 777 feeds.py

 ## Usage